Approximations for the Caputo derivative (II): Numerical solution of the fractional subdiffusion equation

-The solution $v(x,t)$ of equation \eqref{19_1} has a continuous second partial derivative in the time direction at the point $t=0$, when $m\aaaa\geq 2$.
-In Table 7 we compute the error and the order of numerical solution \eqref{16_2} of equation \eqref{19_1} and $\aaaa=0.25,=0.5,\aaaa=0.75$.
-The accuracy of numerical solution \eqref{16_2} of equation \eqref{19_1} is $O\llll(h^{2-\aaaa}\rrrr)$ and the error is significantly smaller than the error of the numerical solution \eqref{16_2} of equation \eqref{17_2} in Table 6. { }

-In Theorem 5 we establish the convergence of numerical solution \eqref{16_2} of the fractional subdiffusion equation.
-The proof uses estimate \eqref{20_2} for $\ssss_m^{(\aaaa)}$. \begin{clm}
+When $m\aaaa > 2$ the function $v(x,t)$ has a continuous second order partial derivative in time and numerical solution \eqref{16_2} of equation \eqref{19_1} has an accuracy $O\llll(\tau^{2-\aaaa}+h^2\rrrr)$.
+The numerical results for the error and order of numerical solution \eqref{16_2} of the fractional subdiffusion equation \eqref{19_1} for $\aaaa=0.25$ and $m=8$, $\aaaa=0.5$ and $m=4$ and $\aaaa=0.75,m=2$ are presented in Table 7.
+In Theorem 4 we establish the convergence of numerical solution \eqref{16_2} of the fractional subdiffusion equation.
+The proof of Theorem 4 uses the property of the weights $\ssss_m^{(\aaaa)}$ of approximation \eqref{5_1} from Claim 3. \begin{clm}